danielmiessler/egression/readme.md

 EGRESSION is a tool that provides an instant view of how easy it is to upload sensitive data from any given network.

 It starts with a sensitive file with these contents, which is stored locally in plaintext.
-This file is used to test the egress / DLP controls on the network.
+This file is used to test the egress / DLP controls on the network by attempting to connect outbound and upload this file using various techniques.

 - //US Social
 - 567-24-4901